 — scientific theses and publications

-— projects that have already received a prize awarded by a European institution
+— projects that have already received an award from an European institution

-— projects submitted manually or by post, incompletely or in multiple parts
+— projects submitted manually or by mail, incompletely or in several parts

 — projects not submitted in English.